 The Plunger Method

 This method requires a little do-it-yourself attitude.
-With some basic materials and tools, you can make a plunger-powered washing machine as money-saving option to an off the grid washing machine.
+With some basic materials and tools, you can make a plunger-powered washing machine as a money-saving alternative to an off the grid washing machine.

 Lehman's Hand Washer